Frequently Asked Questions

 • No, it’s not advisable to spend time contacting elected officials if you don’t live in the state/district.
 It can feel frustrating when national attention is focused on a small handful of lawmakers who seem to hold the key to passing significant legislation.
 But unfortunately, there isn’t much incentive for elected officials to take note of your concerns at all if they aren’t responsible for representing you.
 Legislative staff are already inundated with constituent correspondence—they won’t read more mail or take more calls than they’re obligated to.
 At worst, a flood of non-constituent outreach can backfire, causing lawmakers to become resentful of the outside pressure on a particular issue.

 If you want to target an elected official who doesn’t represent you, there are two approaches you can take.
 If you know any constituents in that district, encourage them to make the call.
 If you don’t know them personally, you can always ask them on social media for added visibility.
-You can also urge your elected officials to prioritize your policy issue in negotiations with lawmakers who are still on the fence.
+You can also urge your own elected officials to prioritize your policy issue in discussions with lawmakers who are still undecided.

-The same is true if you’re a U.S. citizen living abroad — contact the elected officials for whichever district you vote absentee in.
+The same principle applies if you’re a U.S. citizen living abroad: you can contact the elected officials for the district where you’re registered to vote absentee.

-• As we advocate for climate policy priorities that meet our criteria, we will partner with a range of organizations to advocate collaboratively, including organizations that may have a partisan lean that deviates from our nonpartisan ethos.
+• As we advocate for climate policy priorities that meet our criteria, we may collaborate with a range of organizations, including those that hold partisan views, while maintaining our own nonpartisan stance.

 Do you love to learn?
 Us too!
 Just don’t let it stop you from taking meaningful, imperfect action.
 Learn by reading, but also learn by doing.
 Here are some additional resources: